jinyo24/eyesMovement/README.md

 <h1 align="center">Eyes Movement</h1>
 <h3>Description</h3>
 <p>Interactive webpage, part of the MITxPro Bootcamp, based on JavaScript and CSS to animate a pair of eyes.
 I have used and event listener to capture the mouse position and move the eyes in real time.
 The eyes follow the mouse wherever it is.
-This project was made with html, css and javascript using the DOM to animate the eyes. </p>
+This project was made with html, css and javascript using the DOM and vanilla CSS to animate the elements. </p>

 <h3>How to run:</h3>